-Any kind of communication issue between Jenkins master and a dedicated SSH agent.
+Any kind of communication issue between Jenkins controller and a dedicated SSH agent.

-This article describes how to collect the minimum required information for communication issues between a Jenkins master and a SSH agent so that it can be efficiently troubleshooted.
+This article describes how to collect the minimum required information for communication issues between a Jenkins controller and a SSH agent so that it can be efficiently troubleshooted.

 - CloudBees Jenkins Platform (CJP)